Omar Ali Saifuddien III: Constitutional journey of Brunei

 Following the Merdeka Talks, Brunei's constitutional issues drew the attention of British authorities, who summoned Omar Ali Saifuddien to London in early 1959 to finalise the document with the Colonial Secretary, Alan Lennox-Boyd.
 On 14 March, he travelled via Singapore with ten members of his team for the constitutional talks.
-As a result of these discussions, the Brunei Agreement was concluded on 6 April 1959, marking a significant step toward implementing Brunei's constitution.
+As a result of these discussions, the Brunei Agreement was concluded on 6 April 1959.
 The agreement fulfilled the main requests of the Tujuh Serangkai, including the appointment of the Menteri Besar (Chief Minister) and the adoption of staggered implementation measures starting on 1 July.